 There is a risk that Members die and their plans cease earlier than expected.
 There is a risk that Members live longer than expected.
 Neither of these risks is very significant for us.
 There is a risk that future sickness is higher than expected because of long-covid.
-The possible impacts are difficult the know with certainty at the moment.
+The possible impacts are difficult to know with certainty at the moment.
+We will continue to monitor its effects as claims are received.